DigitalSignature-Project/DigitalSignature-Auth/README.md

 ## Security Model

-The system follows a non-custodial security architecture:
+The system implements a Zero-Knowledge Architecture.
+The Cloudflare Worker acts as a passive storage layer for identity metadata, while all sensitive cryptographic operations occur strictly on the user's local machine.

+1. Key Generation & Protection
-1. **Key Generation:** Keys are generated locally within the Tauri application or via the secure FastAPI environment.
+Local Generation: RSA or Ed25519 key pairs are generated within the Tauri application or the local FastAPI environment.

-2. **Encryption:** The private key is encrypted with a user-defined "Key Passphrase" before being sent to this server.
+Client-Side Encryption: Before transmission, the private key is encrypted using AES with a user-defined "Key Passphrase".

-3. **Verification:** The FastAPI backend retrieves the public_key from this server to verify file signatures.
-The plain-text private key is never transmitted or stored on any server.
+No Plain-Text Storage: The server never receives, processes, or stores the user's plain-text private key.

+2. Authentication & Verification Flow
+Registration: The client sends the login, password_hash, public_key, and the encrypted private key blob to the server.

+Login: The server verifies the password_hash.
+Upon success, it sends the encrypted_private_key back to the Tauri application.

+Decryption: The user enters their passphrase locally in Tauri to decrypt the key for signing operations.

+Verification: When the local FastAPI backend needs to verify a signature, it fetches the user's public_key from this server via the /api/public-key/:login endpoint.

 ## Local Development